paolodelfino/llm-from-scratch/README.md

 * **Custom Optimizers:** Includes custom implementations of `AdamW` and `SGDDecay` optimizers.
 * **Comprehensive Training and Generation Scripts:** Provides scripts for training the model on a large corpus and for generating text with a trained model.
 * **Thorough Testing:** A comprehensive test suite using `pytest` and snapshot testing ensures the correctness of the implementation.
+* **Data Processing Pipeline:** A comprehensive suite of tools for data cleaning, filtering, and pre-processing.

 ## Implemented Components